 Kalgoorlie is a town desperate for workers to move there and begin to call it home.
 But would you move there if the government paid you?

-With 1000 jobs on offer and operations continuing to ramp up, Kalgoorlie is a town desperate for workers to move there and begin to call it home.
+With hundreds of jobs on offer and even more on the way as operations ramp up, Kalgoorlie is desperate for workers to move there and call the Goldfields home.

-A range of efforts is underway to draw people to the regional mining hub, with much of the work from mining and allied industries focused on promoting job opportunities and the town as a whole.
+A range of efforts are under way to draw people to the regional mining hub, with much of the work from mining and allied industries focused on promoting job opportunities and the town as a whole.

 But what if the government paid you to move there?

-In the Northern Territory that’s exactly what the government is doing.
-Faced with a skills shortage, it is offering financial incentives of up to $15,000 for people willing to relocate to the territory to take up “high-priority” occupations.
+That’s exactly what the Northern Territory Government has been doing the past few years.
+Faced with a skills shortage, it offered financial incentives of up to $15,000 to people willing to relocate to the territory to take up “high-priority” occupations.

 Would money draw people to Kalgoorlie?

-“Offering financial incentives would assist, but there are numerous other strategies that would also assist, such as lowering government surcharges in these areas or changing the zone rebate to include towns like Kalgoorlie,” she said.
+“Offering financial incentives would help, but there are numerous other strategies that would also help, such as lowering government surcharges in these areas or changing the zone rebate to include towns like Kalgoorlie,” she said.

 FURTHER READING: Do I move my family to take up a residential mining job?

-MPi Managing Consultant Workforce Kalgoorlie, Kylie Nunweek, said a mining job in itself has long been the biggest draw to Kalgoorlie – whether it be an entry-level opportunity or a better lifestyle balance for experienced miners who want to swap FIFO life for coming home after each shift.
+But it’s the mining jobs themselves that have long been the biggest draws to Kalgoorlie – whether it be an entry-level opportunity or a better lifestyle balance for experienced miners who want to swap FIFO life for coming home after each shift.

-“What most people don’t realise is that Kalgoorlie has far more to offer than just mining,” she said.
+“What most people don’t realise is that Kalgoorlie has far more to offer than just mining,” our consultant said.
 “The town is built for families.”

 The job should be enough